thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 Conjunction is equivalent to the word OR in natural language.
 We use `v` as the symbol of this connective.

-A molecular sentence joining two disjuncts P and Q is true if either disjunct is true or if both disjuncts are true and false otherwise.
+A molecular proposition joining two disjuncts P and Q is true if either disjunct is true or if both disjuncts are true and false otherwise.
 This corresponds to the inclusive sense of OR in natural language.

 ```
 P	Q				P	∨	Q